NRCHKB/NRCHKB.github.io/content/wiki/examples/demo-setup.md

 #### 5. Experiment!

 Congratulations!
-If you have made it this far, you should have some demo services added to the Home app!
+If you have made it this far, you should have some demo services added to the Home.app!

 From here you can start playing.
 There are 2 nodes to interact with, they are blue "Inject" nodes with buttons on the left side and green "Debug" nodes with buttons on the left.
-The Inject nodes trigger an action which will update one or more values in the Home app.
-Debug nodes will provide output from the Home app in the debug screen in Node-RED (top right of the window, click the button that looks like a bug).
+The Inject nodes trigger an action which will update one or more values in the Home.app.
+Debug nodes will provide output from the Home.app in the debug screen in Node-RED (top right of the window, click the button that looks like a bug).

 ## More Explanations